nest/nest-simulator/doc/guides/connection_management.rst

-This type of connectivity is especially hard to realize when using randomized connection rules, as the chosen pairs that are actually connected are only known internally, or have to be retrieved manually after the call to ``Connect()`` returns.
+This type of connectivity is especially hard to realize when using randomized connection rules, as the chosen pairs that are actually connected are only known internally, and have to be retrieved manually after the call to ``Connect()`` returns.

 To ease the setup of such connectivity patterns, NEST supports a concept called `collocated synapses`.
-This allows to create several connections between chosen pairs of neurons (possibly with different synapse types or parameters) in a single call to ``nest.Connect()``.
+This allows the creation of several connections between chosen pairs of neurons (possibly with different synapse types or parameters) in a single call to ``nest.Connect()``.